Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After the development stage, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * After Development stage, checked deployed link on multiple browsers and continued to use the deployed heroku link throughout post development testing
+    * After Development stage, checked deployed link on multiple browsers and continued to use the deployed Heroku link throughout post-development testing
 * :clipboard: RESULT:
     * Website always displayed as expected.
     * No errors in Heroku logs.